EthanGunter/EthicalMatch-docs/Documentation Guidelines.md

 F1--🔗-->F1I[Stuff I don't care about]
 ```

 Every document will have *child* documents that it links out to.
-To make sure your document is accessible, put a hyperlink in a *meaningful* location so future contributors can find it when they need it, and make full use of the new information!
+To make sure your document is accessible, put a hyperlink in a *meaningful* location so future contributors can find it when they need it.

 Once you've got a link to your doc, add a link at the top *pointing back*, forming a two-way relationship for easy navigation.
 ```mermaid